Triaxial Magnetars as Sources of Fast Radio Bursts: Triaxiality

-Frozen elastic anisotropy may provide a similar value of $\Delta I/I$.
-If all the $\Delta I$ and all the $\omega_i$ are comparable in magnitude, then

-For a young magnetar with $\omega \sim 10\,$/s (0.6 s period) and $\Delta I/ I \sim 10^{-6}$ the radiation pattern reorients over the sky on a time scale $\tau \sim 1\,$day.
-Assuming an intrinsic (but stochastic) burst interval $\eta \sim 10^2\,$s, as typically observed for active repeaters (that we assume are stably aligned with the line of sight), this is sufficient to explain the failure to see repetitions from apparent non-repeaters: If FRB beams have a width $\sim 0.003\,$rad, as might be expected if the radiating charges have Lorentz factors $\gamma \sim 300$, the radiating beam moves out of the line of sight in a few minutes.
-The implied recurrence time of apparent non-repeaters is then ${\cal O}(4 \pi \gamma^2\eta \sim 3\,$y) if their beam has solid angle $1/\gamma^2 \sim 10^{-5}\,$ sterad and their wandering is stochastic over all directions.
+The radiation pattern of a hypothetical young triaxial magnetar with $\omega \sim 10\,$/s (0.6 s period) and $\Delta I/I \sim 10^{-6}$ reorients over the sky on a time scale $\tau \sim 1\,$day. {Precession of more slowly rotating magnetars has been suggested \citep{ZL20,C22,W22a} to explain the periodic modulations of FRB 20180916B and FRB 20201102A.
+Assuming an intrinsic (but stochastic) mean burst interval $\eta \sim 10^2\,$s, as observed for active repeaters (that we assume are stably aligned with the line of sight), this is sufficient to explain the failure to see repetitions from apparent non-repeaters: If FRB beams have a width $\sim 0.003\,$rad, as might be expected if the radiating charges have Lorentz factors $\gamma \sim 300$, the radiating beam moves out of the line of sight in a few minutes.
+If the beam of an apparent non-repeater has solid angle $1/\gamma^2 \sim 10^{-5}\,$ sterad and wanders stochastically over all directions then the implied recurrence time of apparent non-repeaters is ${\cal O}(4 \pi \gamma^2\eta \sim 3\,\text{y})$ and observed duty factors $\sim 10^{-11}$, consistent with their apparent non-repetition \citep{U25}.}

-\subsection{Consequences}

-The mechanics of a triaxial rotor may also explain the failure to find periodicity in active repeaters.
-The alignment of the beam axis with the direction to the observer is unlikely to be exact (and misalignment may be excited by starquake or outburst activity).
-If the misalignment is a few times larger than the beam width, then the dynamics of a triaxial rotor shift the beam in and out of the line of sight aperiodically, explaining the periods of higher and lesser or no activity in repeating FRB.
+\section{Consequences}